SAP/fundamental-react/README.md

 ## Install

 To download and use this library, you first need to install the node package manager - [npm](https://www.npmjs.com/get-npm).
+Fundamental-react does not include the [SAP Fiori Fundamentals library](https://sap.github.io/fundamental/) which is required for styling.

 1. Install Fiori Fundamentals: